Dispose of Cups (Paper and/or Plastic) Right

 • Must be empty, clean, and dry before being placed in recycling.

-• Remove straws and place in the trash.
+• Remove straws and place them in the trash.
 Plastic lids can stay on plastic cups.

 • Do not nest or stack cups together before recycling.